A Fête Worse Than Death

 Then, with a ripple and crackle of canvas, the tent leaned, wobbled, and collapsed.
 The collective gasp from the onlookers was almost deafening.

-Clementine rubbed her behind with theatrical wincing.
+Clementine winced as she fervently rubbed her behind.
 “I can’t believe she did that.”

-There was a pause, while they contemplated if the justification of youthful high spirits would be sufficient to sidestep the usual consequences.
+There was a pause, while they contemplated if the justification of youthful high spirits would be sufficient to spare them the usual consequences.

 Then Clementine said, “She was only cross about the cake, you know.
 I don’t think she gave a fig about the bishop.”